redman-dev29/ascii-artify/doc/Concept.md

 |Container Manager[^1]:| Docker, Podman                    | Docker, Podman       | Docker, Podman       |
 |Managing Kubernetes:  | Kubectl                           | Kubectl              | Kubectl              |

 [^1]: To avoid [Docker licensing](https://www.docker.com/pricing/) issues, [Podman](https://docs.podman.io/en/latest/) can be used as an alternative.
 But remember, Podman is an experimental driver.
 Please use it only for experimental reasons until it has reached maturity.
-For a more reliable experience, use a Docker.
 _ _ _
 #### 2. After testing these three tools, we have the following results: